hXtreme/opentrail/README.md

 freemaplibProj: wrapper round Proj4Java and JCoord libraries (see above) https://github.com/nickw1/freemaplibProj.git

 andromaps: general purpose Android mapping stuff (Android library project) https://github.com/nickw1/andromaps.git

+*PLEASE NOTE* also that if you want to build 0.3 from source, you must remove the JCoord and javaproj dependencies from the app's build.gradle, these are only usable on my local setup.
+They are imported via freemaplibProj anyway.

 New app icon by Jason Butwell, www.jasonbutwell.com